 Those working or volunteering with the charity are often the first to realise that there may be something seriously wrong.
 ‘Whistleblowing’ is viewed by the charity as a positive act that can make a valuable contribution to the charity’s efficiency and long-term success.

 It is not disloyal to colleagues, fellow volunteers or the charity to speak up.
-The charity is committed to achieving the highest possible ethical standards in its work and in all of its practices.
+The charity is committed to achieving the highest possible ethical standards in its work and in all of its practises.
 To help achieve these standards it encourages freedom of speech.

 This policy also reflects the requirement within the Public Interest Disclosure Act 1998 (The ‘Act‘), to protect individuals who disclose, in good faith, information about alleged wrongdoings, providing: